DASISH/jmd-scripts/README.md

-The main tasks are triggered by simple workflow scripts, found in this repository, but the main body of work of the JMD is done in modules that are stored in their own repositories
+The main tasks are triggered by simple workflow scripts, found in this repository, but the main body of work of the JMD is done in modules that are stored in their own repositories.
+[This document](doc/jmd replication.txt) provides some information on how to perform the steps necessary to operate the portal.

 ## Harvesting